 Turn Off Distractions

-When you’re working from home, there are so many potential distractions.
+When you’re working from home, there are SO many potential distractions.
 First of all, you might be super tempted to turn on the TV.
-I can confidently tell you that having the TV on while I’m working can extend the time it takes to write one blog post from 30-60 minutes to 4 hours.
+I can confidently tell you that having the TV on while I’m working can extend the time it takes to write one blog post from about one hour to about four hours.
+Not good.
 Trust me, I’ve done that all too many times.
-I also try to avoid listening to podcasts or music with lyrics because I’ll get sucked in (or end up completely missing the podcast).
+I also try to avoid listening to podcasts because I’ll get sucked in (or end up completely missing the podcast).